-I'm a Ph.D. candidate at the Computer Science Department at Stanford University, advised by Keith Winstein.
+I'm a Senior Researcher in the Networking Research Group at Microsoft Research Redmond.
+I completed my Ph.D. in Computer Science at Stanford University, advised by Keith Winstein.
 My research focuses on creating new systems and abstractions for large-scale interactive computing, where users can execute a wide range of resource-intensive tasks with low latency.

 My recent work includes: